apollographql/rover/docs/source/adding-commands.md

 ### Writing the request handler

+- stub out errors with adhoc error?
+- mention looking at them in the next h2 section

 ### Writing tests for the handler

+Main cases to cover:
+- `service: null`
+- `deletedAt: null`
+- `deletedAt: Nonnull`

 ## Error Handling

+- Add the error in RoverClientError
+- Handle it in Rover
+- Add error code and suggestion

 ## Hooking up rover-client to the Command

+- passing variables

 ### Output formatting

+- idk what we could print here, but we should at least mention the custom formatters